rxaviers/relative-time/README.md

 | *Feb 28* (`c`) | `"last month"`         | `"a month ago"`    |
 | *Feb 9* (`d`)  | `"last month"`         | `"2 months ago"` ❓ |

-Note `rxaviers/relative-time` checks for the actual month change instead of counting on approximate number of days to turn the unit (saved by a customizable threshold).
+Note `rxaviers/relative-time` checks for the actual month change instead of counting on approximate number of days to turn the unit.

 ## Usage